wegotpop/principles-and-practices/team/software-developer-roles.md

 Finds ways to automate processes to improve the effectiveness of the development team’s delivery.

-They activate promote knowledge sharing on technical matters and are capable of sharing information that takes into account the needs and preferences of other team members.
+They actively promote knowledge sharing on technical matters and are capable of sharing information that takes into account the needs and preferences of other team members.

 They take steps to ensure that their teams and collaborators have a shared, mutual context of the work that is going on at both the tactical (immediate level) and the strategic level (how individual work links together to achieve the wider business objective).